 During this stage of sleep, your brain processes the emotions you have experienced throughout the day, which can strengthen your emotional intelligence.

-The more regular and deeper your full sleep cycle, the healthier amount of time you will spend in each stage of kip.
+The more regular and deeper your full sleep cycle, the healthier the amount of time you will spend in each stage of sleep.
 Each stage is essential for your body and mind to recover and feel fully refreshed when you wake up.
 Here are some ways to improve and maintain your sleep cycle to keep you feeling at your best.

 Stick to a bedtime routine